 Under the Pricing Order, Port of Melbourne is required to submit a Tariff Compliance Statement to the Essential Services Commission (ESC) by no later than 31 May each year.
 The Tariff Compliance Statement must explain how Prescribed Service Tariffs for the upcoming financial year comply with the Pricing Order.

-Read more about the ESC’s roles under the regulatory framework can be found on their website.
+More information about the ESC’s roles under the regulatory framework can be found on their website.

 - May 2020 amendment to the Pricing Order